isstac/canopy/README.md

 ### Global Options
 All options are either optional or have default values.

-* **symbolic.security.sampling.rewardfunc** An implementation of `edu.cmu.sv.isstac.sampling.reward.RewardFunction` that provides rewards for paths.
+* **canopy.rewardfunc** An implementation of `edu.cmu.sv.isstac.sampling.reward.RewardFunction` that provides rewards for paths.
 Default: `edu.cmu.sv.isstac.sampling.reward.DepthRewardFunction`, i.e. reward is based on depth (number of decisions) of paths
-* **symbolic.security.sampling.termination** An implementation of `edu.cmu.sv.isstac.sampling.termination.TerminationStrategy` that specifies when to stop sampling paths.
+* **canopy.termination** An implementation of `edu.cmu.sv.isstac.sampling.termination.TerminationStrategy` that specifies when to stop sampling paths.
 Note that when pruning is used, analysis will terminate after all paths have been explored.
 Default: `edu.cmu.sv.isstac.sampling.termination.NeverTerminateStrategy`.
-See option `symbolic.security.sampling.termination.samplingsize` which provides a shortcut for sampling a specific number of paths
+See option `canopy.termination.samplingsize` which provides a shortcut for sampling a specific number of paths
-* **symbolic.security.sampling.termination.samplingsize** If `symbolic.security.sampling.termination` is not set, this option can be used to easily specify a termination strategy that samples the specified number of paths
+* **canopy.termination.samplingsize** If `canopy.termination` is not set, this option can be used to easily specify a termination strategy that samples the specified number of paths
-* **symbolic.security.sampling.livestats** Boolean that controls whether the live view will be shown to the user.
+* **canopy.livestats** Boolean that controls whether the live view will be shown to the user.
 If true, this can impact performance slightly.
 Default: true
-* **symbolic.security.sampling.stats** Boolean that controls whether to output results to std output when the analysis is done.
+* **canopy.stats** Boolean that controls whether to output results to std output when the analysis is done.
 Default: True
-* **symbolic.security.sampling.eventobservers** List of implementations of `edu.cmu.sv.isstac.sampling.analysis.AnalysisEventObserver`, observers that can be used to monitor the analysis.
+* **canopy.eventobservers** List of implementations of `edu.cmu.sv.isstac.sampling.analysis.AnalysisEventObserver`, observers that can be used to monitor the analysis.
 Optional
-* **symbolic.security.sampling.choicesstrategy** An implementation of `edu.cmu.sv.isstac.sampling.exploration.ChoicesStrategy` that provides eligible choices for each state and controls whether a path has been seen before.
+* **canopy.choicesstrategy** An implementation of `edu.cmu.sv.isstac.sampling.exploration.ChoicesStrategy` that provides eligible choices for each state and controls whether a path has been seen before.
 Is used for implementing path pruning but can be changed by the user through this option.
 Default: `edu.cmu.sv.isstac.sampling.exploration.PruningChoicesStrategy`.
 There is also a `edu.cmu.sv.isstac.sampling.exploration.AllChoicesStrategy` which effectively disables pruning.
-* **symbolic.security.sampling.backtrackingsearch** A boolean that controls whether Canopy should use backtracking whenever it samples an ignored state (happens when Symbolic PathFinder explores updated PC of an infeasible choice).
+* **canopy.backtrackingsearch** A boolean that controls whether Canopy should use backtracking whenever it samples an ignored state (happens when Symbolic PathFinder explores updated PC of an infeasible choice).
 For programs with many infeasible choices, this option has significant performance improvements.
 Default: True
-* **symbolic.security.sampling.seed** Specify the seed for the random number generators. **Note** If this option is not set, a default seed will be used
+* **canopy.seed** Specify the seed for the random number generators. **Note** If this option is not set, a default seed will be used
-* **symbolic.security.sampling.random** A boolean that controls whether the random number generators are initialized with random seeds.
+* **canopy.random** A boolean that controls whether the random number generators are initialized with random seeds.
 Default: False

 There are also options for amplifying rewards with model counting---since this is experimental, we leave out the details here.